Who We Are

 Ex-officio Government Representatives

-- Lisa Brosseau, Employment Training Consultant, Ministry of Labour, Training and Skills Development
+• Wendy Papineau, Consultant, Employment and Training Division, North Region, Ministry of Labour, Immigration, Training and Skills Development

 Our Staff